cabforum/smime/SBR.md

    __Contents:__ If present, the CA SHALL confirm that the `subject:organizationalUnitName` is the full legal organization name of an Affiliate of the `subject:organizationName` in the Certificate and has been verified in accordance with the requirements of [Section 3.2.3](#323-authentication-of-organization-identity).
 The CA MAY include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations.

 d. __Certificate Field:__ `subject:organizationIdentifier` (2.5.4.97)
    __Contents:__ If present, the `subject:organizationIdentifier` field SHALL contain a Registration Reference for a Legal Entity assigned in accordance to the identified Registration Scheme.
-The Registration Reference SHOULD be unique where the Registration Scheme and jurisdiction provide unique identifiers.

    The `subject:organizationIdentifier` SHALL be encoded as a PrintableString or UTF8String.

    The Registration Scheme identified in the Certificate SHALL be the result of the verification performed in accordance with [Section 3.2.3](#323-authentication-of-organization-identity).

-The Registration Scheme SHALL be identified using the following structure in the presented order:
+   If the Registration Reference is assigned at the country level, the Registration Scheme SHALL be identified using the following structure in the presented order:

     * 3 character Registration Scheme identifier;
-    * 2 character ISO 3166-1 country code for the nation in which the Registration Scheme is operated, or if the scheme is operated globally (such as LEI) then the ISO 3166-1 code "XG" SHALL be used;
+    * 2 character ISO 3166-1 country code for the nation in which the Registration Scheme is operated, or as described in Note 1; and
-    * For the NTR Registration Scheme identifier, where registrations are administrated at the subdivision (state or province) level, a plus "+" (0x2B (ASCII), U+002B (UTF-8)) followed by an up-to-three alphanumeric character ISO 3166-2 identifier for the subdivision of the nation in which the Registration Scheme is operated;
-    * a hyphen-minus "-" (0x2D (ASCII), U+002D (UTF-8));
+    * a hyphen-minus "-" (0x2D (ASCII), U+002D (UTF-8)); and
     * Registration Reference allocated in accordance with the identified Registration Scheme.

+If the Registration Reference is assigned at the subdivision (state or province) level and is not unique at the national level, the Registration Scheme SHALL be identified using the following structure in the presented order:

+    * 3 character Registration Scheme identifier;
+    * 2 character ISO 3166-1 country code for the nation in which the Registration Scheme is operated; and
+    * plus "+" (0x2B (ASCII), U+002B (UTF-8)) followed by an up-to-three character ISO 3166-2 identifier for the subdivision; and
+    * a hyphen-minus "-" (0x2D (ASCII), U+002D (UTF-8)); and
+    * Registration Reference allocated in accordance with the identified Registration Scheme.

-   **Note 1**: Registration References MAY contain hyphens but Registration Schemes, ISO 3166-1 country codes, and ISO 3166-2 identifiers do not.
+ Registration References MAY contain hyphens but Registration Schemes, ISO 3166-1 country codes, and ISO 3166-2 identifiers do not.
 Therefore if more than one hyphen appears in the structure, the leftmost hyphen is a separator, and the remaining hyphens are part of the Registration Reference.
 For example:

     * `NTRGB-12345678` (NTR scheme, Great Britain, Registration Reference at Country level is 12345678).
     * `NTRUS+CA-12345678` (NTR Scheme, United States - California, Registration Reference at State level is 12345678).
     * `NTRDE+HE-12345678` (NTR Scheme, Germany - Hessen, Registration Reference at State Level is 12345678).
     * `PSDBE-NBB-1234.567.890` (PSD Scheme, Belgium, NCA's identifier is NBB, Registration Reference assigned by the NCA is 1234.567.890).
+    * `VATEL-123456789` (VAT Scheme, Greece using EU Council Directive 2006/112/EC as amended, Registration Reference is 12345678).

    Registration Schemes listed in [Appendix A](#appendix-a---registration-schemes) are recognized as valid under these Requirements.
 The CA SHALL:

    1. Confirm that the organization represented by the Registration Reference is the same as the organization named in the `organizationName` field as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields); and
    2. Further verify the Registration Reference matches other information verified in accordance with [Section 3.2.3](#323-authentication-of-organization-identity).

+   **Note 1**: If a Registration Scheme is operated globally (such as LEI) then the ISO 3166-1 code "XG" SHALL be used.
+For the VAT Registration Scheme, the country prefix described in Article 215 of EU Council Directive 2006/112/EC, as amended, MAY be used instead of the ISO 3166-1 country code.

    **Note 2**: For the following types of entities that do not have an identifier from the Registration Schemes listed in [Appendix A](#appendix-a---registration-schemes):

     * For Government Entities, the CA SHALL enter the Registration Scheme identifier ‘GOV’ followed by the 2 character ISO 3166-1 country code for the nation in which the Government Entity is located.
 If the Government Entity is verified at a subdivision (state or province) level, then a plus "+" (0x2B (ASCII), U+002B (UTF-8)) followed by an ISO 3166-2 identifier for the subdivision (up to three alphanumeric characters) is added.